-As part of our Strictly Ballroom 25th Anniversary celebration, we spoke with John O'Connell about the film, as well as his work with Baz Luhrmann and his dazzling career as choreographer to the stars.
+The NFSA is celebrating the enduring appeal of Strictly Ballroom with a curated collection.
+To mark the occasion, we spoke with John O'Connell about the film, as well as his work with Baz Luhrmann and his dazzling career as choreographer to the stars.

 When six-year-old John O'Connell caught Mickey Rooney on film for the first time, he knew he would follow in those fleet footsteps.
 And after convincing his parents to send him to the local dance school, there was no looking back for the kid from Thirroul in NSW.

 Despite being the only boy among a sea of girls at dance classes for many years, O'Connell comfortably found his groove and by the time he was in high school he was unexpectedly in demand.

 He recalls, 'When the school dance was coming up with the girl's school, I could dance with any girl there, so the attitude from the boys shifted from thinking it was a bit strange, to asking for a few tips on how to dance with the girls'.